 The discussion was made possible with support from the City of New Haven Mayor's Community Arts Grants Program, The NewAlliance Foundation, and the Department of Economic and Community Development, CT Office of the Arts, which also receives support from the National Endowment for the Arts, a federal agency.

 "What Can I Do To Fight Climate Change?"

-One of the most powerful and important functions of art is to act as catalyst for important conversation.
 During the exhibition, One Planet.
 One Home, a juried exhibition confronting the environmental crisis @ Kehler Liddell Gallery, we produced a community discussion around climate change featuring a panel of experts, including: